 - Week 2: In the second week, we will look at the implications of this on the ground.
 How can character be caught, as well as taught, in schools and where does the responsibility of teachers come into this?

 Tom Harrison is the Deputy Director of Development at the Jubilee Centre for Character and Virtues where he works to enable the Centre’s work to be transformative.
 Tom has spent many years working on research and development programmes mainly relating to character and citizenship education.
 His specialist interests are character and virtue ethics, citizenship, community development, student leadership and volunteering and he has written extensively on many of these areas, as well as developed a range of resources and training programmes for schools.

 How to apply

-This next start date for this free online course is currently to be confirmed.
-You can register your interest in participating now at the FutureLearn website.
+This next start date for this free online course is 23 October 2017.
+You can register now at the FutureLearn website.

 If you enjoy this course, why not take your studies further.
 For those interested in extending their learning it will also provide a taster course for the new MA in Character Education which has been developed by the University of Birmingham.

 Degrees and Courses in the School of Education